Marine propulsion: Mechanized

 In the second half of the 20th century, rising fuel costs almost led to the demise of the steam turbine.
-Most new ships since about 1960 have been built with diesel engines, both Four or two-Stroke.
+Most new ships since about 1960 have been built with diesel engines, both four- and two-stroke.
 The last major passenger ship built with steam turbines was Fairsky, launched in 1984.
 Similarly, many steam ships were re-engined to improve fuel efficiency.
 One high-profile example was the 1968 built Queen Elizabeth 2 which had her steam turbines replaced with a diesel-electric propulsion plant in 1986.

 Most new-build ships with steam turbines are specialist vessels such as nuclear-powered vessels, and certain merchant vessels (notably Liquefied Natural Gas (LNG) and coal carriers) where the cargo can be used as bunker fuel.

 Engines

 Steam

-Steam powers two types of engine, reciprocating (with steam driving pistons connected to a crankshaft) and turbine (with steam driving blades attached radially to a spinning shaft).
+Steam power, which became prominent due to the First Industrial Revolution, has led to two types of steam engine for ships: reciprocating (with steam driving reciprocating pistons connected to a crankshaft) and turbine (with steam driving blades attached radially to a rotating shaft).
 The shaft power from each can either go directly to the propeller, pump jet or other mechanism, or it goes through some form of transmission; mechanical, electrical or hydraulic.
-In the 1800s, steam was one of the main power sources for marine propulsion.
-In 1869 there was a large influx of steam ships as the steam engine underwent large advancements during the time period.
+In the latter half of the 19th century, steam was one of the main power sources for marine propulsion.
+In 1869, there was a large influx of steam ships as the steam engine underwent large advancements during the time period.